Antique auction is final chapter for Hometown Furniture

 Dan Lutz, also of McMinnville, attended the preview and was impressed by the very large Coca-Cola sign.
 He said it was much too large to fit in his home.

 “I could maybe re-do the outside of the house,” Lutz joked.
-“Someone who collects Coca Cola would give their eye teeth for that.”
+“Someone who collects Coca-Cola (mementos) would give their eye teeth for that.”

 Even larger was the double-decker tour bus which dates to the 1940s.
 It was originally in service in England before being brought to the United States.
 According to White’s information, it was used for many yeas by the Benson Hotel in Portland.